joeroaden/fantasy-disc-golf/README.md

 _The goal of this project is to provide more reasons to watch live disc golf and get more enjoyment out of a tournament even when the top few positions are already locked in going into the final round.
 Fantasy disc golf will allow users to compete against each other for points each week by selecting their top 5 players for men and women at each disc golf event.
 The disc golf pro tour has regular events each month and also silver series events nearly every weekend.
 The initial goal is to have each week be its own event so anyone can jump in and play anytime.
 Stretch goals will allow users to establish their own leagues each week or compete in the general pool among all users._

 ## Scoring System Explained
-1. Salary Cap - every week each player has salary cap of 10k to select players based on rating
+1. Salary Cap - every week each player has a salary cap of 10k to select players based on rating
 2. Choose your top 4 for MPO and FPO and 1 wild card each - wild card will be the player you believe to play most above their *rating - *points above rating will be added to overall score along with additional points
 3. Players will accumulate points based on where they finish regardless of order - except wild card - this is the player you believe will finish well but also farther above their rating